psf/requests/docs/community/sponsors.rst

 `Slack — Bring your team together <https://slack.com>`_
 ///////////////////////////////////////////////////////

-Slack has generously donated a large sum towards the `2018 Requests 3.0 fundraiser <https://www.kennethreitz.org/requests3>`_, and is helping the world become a better place through connectiveness, and reducing the amount of email we all have to deal with on a daily basis.
+Slack was extremely kind to be the first organization to generously donate a large sum towards the `2018 Requests 3.0 fundraiser <https://www.kennethreitz.org/requests3>`_, surpassing our entire fundraising goal immediately!
+They are helping the world become a better place through connectiveness, and reducing the amount of email we all have to deal with on a daily basis.

 `Heroku <https://heroku.com/python>`_